carolekoziol/recipes/docs/main_course/chicken_nuggets.md

 #### Instructions

 1. Use a meat grinder to process the chicken breasts and livers into ground meat into a "paste".
+	- You have to re-passed the ground meat twice or three time through the meat grinder before it become a paste.
+	- Really work the aste to mash it more otherwise it will become a meatball instead of a nugget.
-2. Roll meat paste into nugget size pieces (smaller than a golf ball) and place them aside.
+2. Roll meat paste into nugget size pieces (half the size of a golf ball) and place them aside.
 3. In a small bowl, beat the egg and mix in the water.
 4. In a medium side dish mix in the flour, salt, pepper, onion powder, garlic powder and MSG.
 5. Lightly coat each nugget and place them in the egg mixture and coat well.